 Once accepted into the BSHS program, you are eligible for an accelerated five-year Bachelor of Science and Master of Public Health degree offered in conjunction with BU School of Public Health.

 The first two years of your Health Science program will include your core courses in the biological and chemical sciences, including course options in anatomy, physiology, neurobiology, and genetics.
 You’ll also take core courses in the humanities and health care systems.

 (Note: If you plan to apply to a degree program in medicine or dentistry, or pursue a career as a physician assistant, you’ll take an alternate sequence of basic science courses.)

 The four-year curriculum allows for eight.
 You can use them to go deeper into a specific health discipline or to complete prerequisite courses for specific graduate programs.
 On the other hand, you can simply explore other interests in any BU school or college—theater, French, creative writing—you name it.

 It starts in your freshman year and never stops.
-You’ll gain outstanding experience in Sargent College’s 7 clinical centers and 13 research facilities, observing, assisting, working with clients, and developing your skills.
+You’ll gain outstanding experience in Sargent College’s clinical education centers and research facilities, observing, assisting, working with clients, and developing your skills.

 Many students say it’s the best part of a Sargent College education—and ours may be the best program at Sargent College.
 During your final year, you’ll complete a full-semester internship at one of many health care sites in the Boston area or choose an internship-study abroad program in Washington, DC, or overseas.